Paying for College

 Clark College Foundation scholarship program awards more than $1 million in scholarships, special awards and financial support to hundreds of students each year.
 All students are encouraged to apply no matter their level of need.
 Each scholarship will have its own application process that is not directly associated with a student’s FAFSA application.

-Clark College is proud to be a military-friendly school, and as such, the Clark College Veterans Affairs office serves as a liaison between the college and U.S. Department of Veterans Affairs.
+Clark College is proud to be a military-friendly school, and as such, the Veteran’s Center of Excellence office serves as a liaison between the college and U.S. Department of Veterans Affairs.